mufana/mufana.github.io/_posts/2017-08-16-Automating-WSUS.md

             Write-Log "$Msg"
         } # end if

 } # end foreach
 ```

 Now, in this script you might notice a few variables.
 For instance: ```$collectSrv``` More on that later on!

-## Background
+## More Background

 First and foremost I want to be able to check multiple servers belonging to different application chains.
 For instance; A specific SQL application chain that contains:

 * SQL Servers
 * Application Servers

 Or our Office365 chain that contains a totally different set of servers.

 That means my script has to be dynamic.

-#### Sigh.
+Sigh.
 Well nobody said I have an easy job

 ### Jason the 13th